micoxion/AttoviaWiki/content/TTRPG Resources/Dungeon World/Classes/The Warmonger.md

   - incomplete
 date: 2026-02-26 15:37
 ---
 The Warmonger does not yearn for war they instead see its inevitability.
-When the storm clouds break over the horizon you take the Sika indoors, ensure all children and old folk are accounted for, before you face the weathers wrath.
+When the storm clouds break over the horizon you take the [[Sika]] indoors and ensure all children and old folk are accounted for before you face the weathers wrath.
 So too does a Warmonger prepare.
 You seek connections everywhere, favorable or otherwise, if it is aid or allyship it is useful to you.
 Power does not come from raw might, or knives between shoulder blades.
 Power comes from the web you weave across the continent.
 # Stats
 Your maximum HP is 10+Constitution
 Your base damage is d10